awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug that lead to a crash due to improper initialization when there is no free memory available during PostgreSQL backend startup\.

-1. Fixed a crash during a BTree prefetch that occured under certain conditions that depended on the shape and data contained in the index\.
+1. Fixed a crash during a BTree prefetch that occurred under certain conditions that depended on the shape and data contained in the index\.

 1. Fixed a bug where a `SELECT` query might incorrectly return the error Attempting to read past EOF of relation rrrr\. blockno=bbb nblocks=nnn\.

 1. Fixed a bug where the database might be unavailable briefly due to error handling in database storage growth\.

-## Version 1\.7, Compatible with PostgreSQL 9\.6\.17<a name="AuroraPostgreSQL.Updates.20180305.17"></a>
+## Version 1\.7, compatible with PostgreSQL 9\.6\.17<a name="AuroraPostgreSQL.Updates.20180305.17"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 9\.6\.17\.
-For more information about the improvements in release 9\.6\.17, see [ PostgreSQL Release 9\.6\.17](https://www.postgresql.org/docs/9.6/release-9-6-17.html)\.
+For more information about the improvements in release 9\.6\.17, see [ PostgreSQL release 9\.6\.17](https://www.postgresql.org/docs/9.6/release-9-6-17.html)\.

 **Topics**
 + [Version 1\.7\.3](#AuroraPostgreSQL.Updates.20180305.173)